Pranesh512/newsarchiveservice/README.md

 #### ToDos

 - Split the single Spring Boot application into three modules *Scrapper application*, *Search application* and *Core library*.
 Where Scrapper and Search applications depends on Core library.
-- The *Scrapper application* can be schedule to invoke on daily basis to scrap the previous day's archived articles.
+- The *Scrapper application* can be scheduled to invoke on daily basis to scrap the previous day's archived articles.